 Our current priorities are:

 By allowing you to focus your gift on the programs you care about, the Stakeholder Program is fundamentally different from our Membership Program, which provides benefits such as early access to National Cowboy Poetry Gathering tickets.
 The Stakeholder Program is an individual giving program.
 Becoming a stakeholder does not make you a member, but most stakeholders choose to also become members.
+Please do include the word "Stakeholder" in your contribution.

 The Western Folklife Center is a non-profit 501c(3) organization.
 All donations go to support the mission of the Western Folklife Center.
 Your contribution may be tax deductible.
 Please consult your tax advisor for more information.